--Place the radishes in a single layer on a prepared baking sheet and roast in a 425 degree oven for approximately 15-18 minutes or until they become somewhat transparent, soft and caramelized.
+-Place the radishes in a single layer on a prepared baking sheet and roast in a 425-degree Fahrenheit oven for approximately 15-18 minutes or until they become somewhat transparent, soft, and caramelized.

 -Allow the radishes to cool completely on a wire rack.

--Meanwhile in a large bowl mix the yeast, sugar and the warm water.
+-Meanwhile in a large bowl mix the yeast, sugar, and warm water.
 Stir to dissolve the yeast.

--Add in the 1/2 cup all purpose flour, salt and pepper.
+-Add in ½ cup of all-purpose flour, salt, and pepper.